FnS-warehouse/warehouse-service/README.md

 - [x] Install docker
 - [x] Install postgres
 - [ ] Implement the domain.
 Implement all of those things.
 Just domain core and domain application service
-    - [ ] Implement the design in there
+    - [x] Implement the design in there
-    - [ ] Implement all of them in there every component in the design
+    - [x] Implement all of them in there every component in the design
     - [ ] Core domain entity
-      - [ ] Create all core domain entity logic.
+      - [x] Create all core domain entity logic.
 Builder
       - [ ] Create Exception
       - [ ] Create core domain event
     - [ ] Application Service with Input Output Interface
       - [ ] Create Warehouse Application Service Impl
-      - [ ] Create Inventory Warehouse Impl
+      - [ ] Create åInventory Warehouse Impl
       - [ ] Create Interface in Input
       - [ ] Crete Interface in Output
 - [ ] Integrate with SpringBoot, Lombok, and Avro